saphlua/superbrain/README.md

 *Endangered features are features that aren't considered valuable enough to be standard in the interpreter.
 They still exist and support for their accessibility will be accessible via `--legacy:[version]`.*

-- Remove AND and OR operations from standard set (too intuitive); replace with multi-dimensional operators.
+- Remove AND and OR operations from standard set (too intuitive); replace with ~multi-dimensional operators~ freezer loops.